alexwlchan/alexwlchan.net/src/_drafts/creating-a-safari-webarchive.md

 ## The finished script

 I've put the script in a new GitHub repository: [alexwlchan/safari-webarchiver](https://github.com/alexwlchan/safari-webarchiver).
-This repo will be the canonical home for this code, and where I post any updates.
+This repo will be the canonical home for this code, and I'll post any updates there.

 It includes the final copy of the code in this post, a small collection of tests, and some instructions on how to download and use the finished script.